jeffwang4321/IO-Games/README.md

 - Users can send messages to other users in the room
 - A notification is sent when a user joins or leaves the room
 - Chatroom tracks the number of connected users, player name & color
+- Users can toggle chat display to show or hide chat

 Game Features:
 - Score tracking displays in real-time